wpi-automata/XPlaneAutolandScenario/README.md

 Launch X-Plane 11 and start a flight with a Cessna Skyhawk at Grant Co Airport (KMWH).
 Run `run_autoland.py` from within the Python virtual environment.
 This will land the plane using perfect state information.

+### Additional Information (WPI)

+To run the autolander with the NN, set the --model arg to the path leading to the desired vision model.
+Set the --monitor arg to the correct monitor in which to take screenshots (the one in which XPlane is running).
+Can be either 0 or 1 on the WPI system, default is 1.
+0 is the RIGHT monitor and 1 is the LEFT monitor (If I remember correctly).
+Also refer to sticky notes left on my desk.
+Will also need to be done with place_and_collect.py as well.
+Note: Most up-to-date data generation script is in colette-dev_error-plot branch.